A new paradigm: harnessing voice tech in healthcare

 Nate is the Co-Founder, President and COO at Orbita.
 Orbita works with healthcare systems, payers, pharmaceutical companies, and healthcare service vendors to power digital healthcare solutions that improve outcomes, reduce costs, and minimize risks.
 Nate has over 20 years of experience as a key executive within FAST Search, Microsoft, RAMP and, most recently, Ektron.
 Nate is a respected expert and speaker on search, text and data mining and has advised hundreds of the world’s largest companies and government agencies.

-Voice technology in healthcare Rlhkbapm
+Voice technology in healthcare Raoq5pb5m

 Dr. Tomasz Jadczyk MD/Ph.D.